 - The decisions, details and specifics of your adoption plan are completely up to you and based on what you feel is best for you and your child.

 Today, pregnant women have a great deal of control over the events of their baby’s adoption.
 They are in charge every step of the way, from choosing whom to place their child with to what kind of post-placement adoption contact they want.

 But, how do you make sure your adoption choices are respected when you pursue this journey?
 Through something called your “adoption plan.”

-When you first begin your adoption process, you will work closely with an adoption professional to determine how your adoption will proceed.
+When you first begin your adoption process, you will work closely with one of our experienced adoption specialists to determine what you want for your adoption.
 Your specialist will walk you through all the different aspects of adoption planning, asking you questions to help you determine what your preferences and goals are.
 Your adoption desires will be taken down in a series of documents, known as an adoption plan template.
 Your adoption professional will refer to these throughout your adoption journey to make sure your rights and interests are protected.

 Want to learn more?
-Below, find out what making an adoption plan really entails.
+Below, find out what making an adoption plan entails.

 How to Start an Adoption Plan

 The first step in making an adoption plan is contacting an adoption specialist for free at 1-800-ADOPTION.
 They will discuss with you your situation, goals and desires for creating an adoption plan.
-Know that you are never obligated to choose adoption, even after you have started your adoption plan.
-As part of this plan, you will be in control every step of the way — which means retaining the right to change your mind at any time.
+As part of this plan, you will be in control every step of the way.

 When considering each step of your own adoption plan, it is important to ask yourself two questions: